How To Eat Paleo At Restaurants

 asking if they can fry an egg in olive oil instead of butter

 Things that are unreasonable:

-asking the chef to make zoodles for you instead of fresh pasta
+asking the chef to make zoodles for you instead of pasta

-asking someone to make special olive oil-only mayo for your lobster salad (though I did have a chef offer to do this during my first Whole30 and it almost made me cry, it was so nice!)
+asking someone to make special olive oil-only mayo for your lobster salad (though I did have a chef offer to do this during my first Whole30 and it almost made me cry, it was so outrageously kind!)